zinduaschool/Data-Science-Resource-Centre/README.md

 Fork this repository and create a new branch.
 Add your resource to the appropriate folder with a clear, concise description.
 Submit a pull request and explain why it’s valuable for the community.

+We hope this resource hub enhances your learning experience and helps you on your path to becoming a successful data scientist!